CBDOO at your service

 The causes of the disease, which consists of an inflammation of the walls and deep layers of the digestive tract, can be traced back to several factors:

-• Autoimmune factors Inflammation is the result of an abnormal immune response to the disruption of intestinal flora, in particular through the production of cytokines by the immune system, which reinforce inflammation;
+• Autoimmune factors: inflammation is thought to result from an abnormal immune response to disturbances in intestinal flora, in particular through the production of cytokines by the immune system, which reinforce inflammation;

-• Environmental factors These include refined sugars, bacterial and fungal infections.
+• Environmental factors: refined sugars, bacterial and fungal infections are just some examples.
 Tobacco, like stress, is not strictly speaking a cause of the disease, but once it has taken hold, it encourages attacks.

 Studies focusing on the gut's failure to produce an essential fatty acid as a cause of the disease[1], have also opened up new avenues in the search for other possible treatments.
 Oxidation - the production of cell-damaging free radicals - is also a source of inflammation.